net-lisias-ksp/Principia/Concepts.md

     You can use the panel to pick the celestial (a planet or one of its natural satellite) to use as the centre.
 This plotting frame is pinned to the centre of the celestial, moves with it and doesn't rotate with respect to distant stars.
 For instance, if you use such a frame centered on Jupiter, Jupiter will look like it doesn't move, and if you look at a distant star like Sirius it will also appear immobile.
 On the other hand the Sun and the natural satellites of Jupiter will appear to move around.

     This frame is mostly useful when entering or leaving an orbit around a celestial: because the celestial looks immobile you can tune your approach and make sure that you don't come in too fast, don't enter the atmosphere or (horror!) don't crash on the surface.
+It is also the most useful for any manœuvre that happens in low orbit (think International Space Station for instance).

+    This frame is the one in which the stock KSP displays its conics (the trajectories are only conics in this particular kind of frame).

 * Reference frame fixed the barycentre of two celestials and the line between them

     Again, you can use the panel to pick the two celestials that determine the plotting frame.
 This plotting frame is pinned on the barycentre (i.e., centre of mass) of the two celestials and the line between the celestials appears immobile.
 Take the case of the Earth and the Moon.
 Curiously the barycentre of the Earth-Moon system is located about 1700 km *inside* the Earth.
 That point will appear immobile (not that it matters because you don't want your rocket to go there).
 More interestingly, both the Earth and the Moon will stay in fixed directions, although their distance will vary a bit over time (due to the eccentricity of the Moon's orbit).
 The distant stars, the Sun and all other celestials will appear to move around.

     This frame is useful for planning and executing a trajectory that goes from one celestial to another.
-Imagine that you try to play an Apollo mission: you can very accurately plan your trajectory from the Earth to the Moon and see how close it gets to the surface and with what velocity.
-That would be extremely hard in another plotting frame as the Moon would keep dancing around.
+Imagine that you try to play an Apollo mission: you can very accurately plan your trajectory from the Earth to the Moon and see its general shape: free return, gravity boost, etc.

 We'll probably add more kinds of plotting frames in future versions, to help with other kinds of manœuvres (e.g., landing, rendezvous, etc.).